How to Clarify Your Message so Customers Will Listen

 - What’s your plan to ease your customer’s fear and confusion?

 - What is the direct call to action?

 - What does life look like for your customers if you solve their problem?

 Key tip: Collect and tell stories of transformation to engage your target audience.
 Transformation is a core desire for any human being – we all want to evolve, to become better, happier, more successful.

-So consider getting testimonials from your customers or even to create video testimonials with your customers.
-And in order to do this, here some questions you can opt for:
+So consider getting testimonials from your customers or even creating video testimonials with your customers.
+And in order to do this, here are some questions you can opt for:

 - What was the problem you were having before you discovered our service/product?

 - What did the frustration feel like when you tried to solve the problem?

 - What was different about our product or service?

 - Take us to the moment when you realized our service/product is actually working to solve your problem.